SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-This small, yet important SF museum is run by volunteers so is only open a few days a week.
-It's easy to find as it sits in a room next to one of the city's working fire houses.
+The S.F.F.D.
+Fire Museum is easy to find as it sits in a room next to one of the city's working firehouses.

-The bell was originally installed in Portsmouth Square in Chinatown.
+The bell was originally in Portsmouth Square in Chinatown.
 It was used for decades to warn residents in the area of fires.
-During the 1906 Earthquake and Fire, it fell, cracked and partially melted from the heat.

-Luckily a local fire fighter fought to ensure it wasn't swept away with the rest of the trash from the devastation.
+Luckily a local firefighter fought to ensure it wasn't swept away with the rest of the trash from the devastation.
 Today, you can take a close look at it during your visit.

 More Highlights of this SF Museum

-The walls in this one-room gallery are lined with artifacts, photos and other memorabilia.
+The walls in this one-room gallery are lined with artifacts, photos, and other memorabilia.
 One of the largest displays is about the 1906 Earthquake and Fire (learn more about this event).

-This exhibit includes photos, documentation and melted items from this event.
 You can also learn more about the two firefighters that died during the fires and see about a dozen postcards designed to show what San Francisco was like after the devastation.

-Another interesting display here is the one on Lillie Hitchcock Coit.
-She was a San Francisco resident that was saved by and then spent quite a bit of time hanging out with the members of SF Fire Department.
+She was a San Francisco resident who was saved by and then spent quite a bit of time hanging out with the members of SF Fire Department.

 In addition to these items, you will also find several old vehicles in the San Francisco Fire Museum.
 Here are just a few of my favorites.